-In May, both international and domestic prices fell drastically due to higher supply of intermediate products (such as mixed hydroxide precipitate), thus leading to lower production cost.
 In June, international and domestic prices fell on back of economic concerns stemming from rising inflation, interest rates and energy costs.
 In July, international prices fell sharply due to lower industrial demand.
 In August, international prices rose on the back of increased demand from the EV-battery industry.
 Domestic prices fell as a result of lower input costs.
 In September, both domestic and international prices rose sharply due to a surge in buying from Russia and Nornickel, which account for 15-20% production of battery-grade Nickel in the world.
 In October, prices decreased as a result of lower end-user demand in China due to stronger Covid-19 restrictions caused by an increase in the number of cases.
 In November, both domestic and international prices increased sharply due to a surge in demand in the global EV market, and speculation of possible supply disruptions from Russian Class 1 producer Norilsk Nickel (Nornickel).
 In December, prices rose due to tight supply coupled with higher downstream demand, especially for cathodes of electric vehicle batteries in China.
+In January, international prices decreased due to macroeconomic headwinds and a surplus of inventory.
+Domestic prices increased due to a surge in demand from the EV industry.
+In February, prices tumbled on expectations of easing supply tightness.